Harder-Narasimhan strata and $p$-adic period domains: Non minuscule cocharacters

-For $\mu\in X_\ast(T)^+$, as in the above proof let $P_\mu$ be the parabolic subgroup of $G_{\ov{\Q}_p}$ associated to the roots $\alpha$ such that $\lan \alpha,\mu\ran \geq 0$.
-In other words $P_\mu$ is given by the formula Then $P_\mu\supset B$.
+For $\mu\in X_\ast(T)^+$, let $P_\mu$ be the associated parabolic subgroup of $G_{\ov{\Q}_p}$ as in the above proof, see also subsection \ref{subsection local shtukas}.
 Consider the flag variety $\Fl(G,\mu)=G_C/P_\mu$, which is defined over $E$.
-By \cite{CS} Proposition 3.4.3,Theorem 3.4.5 and \cite{SW} Proposition 19.4.2, there is a natural Bialynicki-Birula map\footnote{Note that according to our convention, here $\pi_{\mu}$ agrees with that in \cite{CS} Proposition 3.4.3, and it is the $\pi_{\mu^{-1}}$ of that in \cite{SW} Proposition 19.4.2.} for diamonds over $E$ which is an isomorphism if $\mu$ is minuscule.
+By \cite{CS} Proposition 3.4.3,Theorem 3.4.5 and \cite{SW} Proposition 19.4.2, there is a natural Bialynicki-Birula map\footnote{Note that according to our convention, here $\pi_{\mu}$ agrees with that in \cite{CS} Proposition 3.4.3, and it is the $\pi_{\mu^{-1}}$ of that in \cite{SW} Proposition 19.4.2.} for diamonds over $E$ which is an \emph{isomorphism} if $\mu$ is \emph{minuscule}.
 Let us recall the definition of $\pi_\mu$.
 Group theoretically, over $C$ it is the projection induced by the projection for any $C$-perfectoid algebra $R$.
 Alternatively, we can give the moduli interpretation as follows.
 By Tannakian formalism, it is enough to define it for $\GL_n$.
 In this case, $\mu$ is given by a tuple of integers $(m_1,\dots,m_n)$ with $m_1\geq\dots\geq m_n$.
 Then $\Gr_\mu$ parametrizes lattices $\Xi\subset B_{dR}(R)^n$ of relative position $(m_1,\dots,m_n)$.
 For any such lattice, we can define a descending filtration $\Fil_{\Xi}^\bullet$ on the residue $R^n=B_{dR}^+(R)^n/\xi B_{dR}^+(R)^n $ with The stabilizer of this filtration defines a parabolic which is conjugate to $P_\mu$.
 This gives the desired $\pi_\mu: \Gr_\mu\ra \Fl(G,\mu)^\Diamond$.
-From the construction we see that in general, $\pi_\mu$ is surjective, and in fact it is a fibration in diamonds associated to affine spaces.
+From the construction we see that in general, $\pi_\mu$ is surjective, and in fact it is a fibration in diamonds associated to (iterations of) affine spaces.